trapd00r/pimpd/README.md

 ### Now playing

-  There are two options that will yeild some info on the current track:
+  There are three options that will yeild some info on the current track:

   -i     print all information available.

   -np    print information on the currently playing track only, on a single line.

+  -nprt  print information on the currently playing track in realtime mode.

 ### Colors